laws-africa/peachjam/DEPLOYMENT.md

 The following steps outline the procedure to deploy a new Peachjam based application.

 #### Application Setup and Configuration
-- SSH into the server with dokku installed and create a new application using Dokku's `apps:create` command
+- SSH into the Dokku host and create the application as follows:

       dokku apps:create <app_name>
 - Setup the domain for the application